Skip to content

 You can apply for a student visa for Germany if you have been offered a spot at a German university or college or a place at a “Studienkolleg” (designed as a legal entitlement to a residence permit in accordance with Section 16b (1) Residence Act) or another higher education preparatory programme (in accordance with Section 16b (5) Residence Act) such as a compulsory language course or a company internship.
 You can find out how to find a suitable degree programme and a spot in a university at Hochschulkompass.

+Please note: The decision to issue a visa for a preparatory study programme is discretionary and must be confirmed by the competent authority.
+Therefore, it is not always approved.
 There is also the option of obtaining a residence permit for applying to a university (according to § 17 para.
 2 Residence Act).
 You can learn more about this in our topic page on "Visa for seeking a vocational training or university programme".

 If you require a visa to enter Germany, you must apply for it at the German Embassy or Consulate in your home country (or a neighbouring country) and present the required documents there.